zenno-astronautics/metalang99/README.md

 TODO: the main example.

-Epilepsy is a functional language aimed full-blown C99/C++11 preprocessor metaprogramming.
-It features algebraic data types, various operators and control expressions, collections, general recursion, and auto-currying.
+Epilepsy is a functional language aimed at full-blown C/C++ preprocessor metaprogramming.
+It features algebraic data types, various operators and control expressions, collections, general recursion, and auto-currying -- to squeeze everything out of the preprocessor.

 ## Overview